vivekgautham/projecteuler/README.md

+# Project Euler Solutions

-An exploration of Project Euler problems.
+This repository contains my solutions to Project Euler problems.

-The project is currently hosted at [Project Euler](https://projecteuler.netlify.app/)
+## How to use

+Each problem's solution is located in `solutions.js` and can be tested via `solution-tests.js`.